Jacobo-DM/Forge/README.md

 A living archive within the Flower Road commons.

 The Forge contains small commons seed packets — each a lightweight, shareable unit (tool, practice, or prototype) designed to be used, adapted, and grown.

-Start here:
+## Start Here

 - `index.html`
 - `living-systems-ai-covenant.html`

 The Forge is guided by the Covenant of the Flower Road and kept alive through the Bellows: breath, attention, story, and communal ignition.

 ## Modules